Best VR Headset For Movies 2023

 Read on as we share the specifications, crucial information, and the pros and cons that any VR cinephile should know about before clicking the buy button.
 There’s also a ‘Things to Consider’ section packed with good-to-know info about shopping for VR headsets specifically for movie watching.
 Let’s dive in with our top pick for the best VR headset for movies.

-A stunning example of how far VR tech has come in recent years, the Oculus Quest 2 is the hottest and latest consumer market headset out there today.
+A stunning example of how far VR tech has come in recent years, the Oculus Quest 2 is still one of the best on the market today.
 While primarily designed for gaming, it’s no slouch when it comes to movies, positioning it as our best overall VR headset for movies.

 For a very affordable price (by VR standards) of $300, the Oculus Quest 2 delivers a 3664 x 1920 resolution, 90-degree field of view, and 90 Hz refresh rate.
 The built-in speakers with cinematic 3D positional sound are excellent, adding all the audio depth of the movie viewing experience.